suma-project/Suma-Vagrant/README.md

 # Suma-Vagrant

-This is a demo project showing how Vagrant, VirtualBox, and Ansible can be used to create an easy way to demo [Suma](https://github.com/suma-project/Suma).
+This is a project showing how Vagrant, VirtualBox, and Ansible can be used to create a demo of [Suma](https://github.com/suma-project/Suma).
+This is also the recommended Suma development environment.

 ## Installation